oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/10-wrap-up.md

 2. Load data

     Age group data was missing from the database.
-There are many ways to import data from various sources into an Autonomous database.
-We imported it from our local file.
+There are many ways to import data from various sources into an Autonomous Database.
+We imported it from the object store.

 3. Transform and prepare data

     Now we had all the tables we needed.
-We created customer quintiles based on total sales by the customer and loaded them into a new table.
-For analysis, we added various customer attributes to this table as well.
+However, the data needed to be prepared for our analysis that requires transformation.
+We learned how to transform the data and load into an analysis table.
 The Transforms tool made this task easy with a drag-and-drop user interface.

 4. Analyze data